sidgod27/-Data-Driven-Exploration-and-Modeling-of-COVID-19-Global-Trends/README.md

 Vaccine Distribution Strategy: Knowing the regions with high case burdens and fatality rates is crucial for vaccine developers and NGOs to prioritize vaccine distribution and ensure equitable access, especially in areas with weaker healthcare infrastructure.

+Prioritize vaccine allocation to countries and regions with the highest total cases and deaths to mitigate spread and mortality in high-burden areas such as the United States, China, Brazil, Italy, and Spain, were identified as high-burden areas.

 Humanitarian Aid and Support: NGOs can use the data on case numbers, deaths, and economic impact to identify areas with the greatest need for humanitarian aid, medical supplies, and support for vulnerable populations.